Road and pavement maintenance works

 Lift and shift will not incur a charge to residents but we encourage residents to move their own vehicles.

-If you believe your vehicle has been moved please contact the Highways Correspondence Team using the details below who will be able to make necessary requirement with the scheme Highway Officer.
+If you believe your vehicle has been moved please contact the Highways Correspondence Team using the details below who will be able to make necessary enquiries with the scheme Highway Officer.